Imran4424/Software-Architecture/SolidPrinciples.md

 service.issueReceipt(for: order, to: "user@example.com")
 ```
 ## Coupling
-Coupling is defined as the level of inter dependency between various software components
+Coupling is defined as the level of inter dependency between various software components.

 # Open/Closed Principle
 # Liskov's Substitution Principle